Discover our Brasov Walking Tour

 The Black Church is the most famous medieval monument in Brasov.
-Over 600 years old, this is the largest hall-church east of Vienna and one of the most impressive Gothic-style buildings from this corner of Europe.
+Over 600 years old, this is the largest hall-church east of Vienna and one of the most impressive Gothic-style buildings in this corner of Europe.
 The church was seriously damaged by the great fire of 1689 that destroyed much of the city.
 Its walls were blackened by the flames and the church, originally named Saint Mary, became known as the Black Church.

-Brasov is an excellent starting point for many hikes in the nearby Bucegi or Piatra Craiului Mountains.
+Brasov city is an excellent starting point for many hikes in the nearby Bucegi or Piatra Craiului Mountains.

 Book in time for your stay in Brasov.
 If you’re looking for a lovely guest house in the Old Town, we recommend Villa Katharina, Casa Rozelor, and The Pines Boutique Villa but also the boutique hotels Bella Muzica and Antler.